snipercup/wip-ai-dungeon-mods/README.md

 Good usages include:
 * Providing information about what a character is carrying with them.
 * Providing the AI with stateful information, like what spells are currently influencing a character.
-* Updating the AI on the progress of goals for NPCs (for players, it's usually best to use the pinned memory or `$Location` entry).
+* Updating the AI on the progress of goals for NPCs (for players, it's usually best to use the pinned memory or `$Scene` entry).
 * When used carefully, you can also use this entry to pressure the story toward a specific state.
   * For instance, my test scenario started you in a city, but the scenario was intended to get you spelunking in some tunnels to battle the big-bad.  `$State` entries that detect when the city is mentioned sprinkled information about the tunnels so the AI would gravitate in that direction.